George Rochberg: Music

 Of the works Rochberg composed early in his career, his Symphony No. 2 (1955–56) stands out as one of the most accomplished serial compositions by an American composer.
 He is perhaps best known for his String Quartets Nos.
 3–6 (1972–78).
 Rochberg conceived Nos.
 4–6 as a set and named them the "Concord Quartets" after the Concord String Quartet, which premiered and recorded the works.
-The String Quartet No. 6 includes a set of variations on Pachelbel's Canon in D.
+No. 6 includes a set of variations on Pachelbel's Canon in D.

-A few of his works were musical collages of quotations from other composers.
+A few of his works were collages of quotations from other composers.
 "Contra Mortem et Tempus", for example, contains passages from Pierre Boulez, Luciano Berio, Edgard Varèse and Charles Ives.

 Symphonies Nos.
 1, 2, and 5, and the Violin Concerto were recorded in 2001–2002 by the Rundfunk-Sinfonieorchester Saarbrücken and conductor Christopher Lyndon-Gee and released on the Naxos label.